yinmayuetang/yinmayuetang.github.io/index.md

 ## **RESEARCH INTEREST**

 - Adolescent & Resilience
-- Underlying mechenisms of mindfulness based intervention
+- Underlying mechanisms of mindfulness based intervention
 - Positive psychology

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+I dedicate to apply what I learned into practice and discover the problems from practice to conduct research, trying to realize the combination of research value and practical value.
+Based on my previous research and intern experience, I wanna explore the positive psychological resources to help people better cope with present/future stress and threats, from identifying factors, and discovering mechanisms, to examining interventions.

 <br>